GlacioHack/geoutils/benchmarks/README.md

 Three workflows are related to ASV benchmark in our continuous integration.

-1. For every PR commit, `benchmark-asv-check` runs a quick check (~10min) of benchmark setups (it uses the `GEOUTILS_ASV_PR_CHECK=1` environment variable to run quick check on reduced parameters, and otherwise relies on ``asv check``).
+1. For every PR commit, `benchmark-asv-check` runs a quick check (~10min) of benchmark setups (it uses the `GEOUTILS_ASV_PR_CHECK=1` environment variable to run only the smallest test case of every benchmark, and otherwise relies on ``asv check``).

 2. For every PR merge into `main`, or on weekly schedule, `benchmark-asv` runs the full suite (1h+) and records the performance results to an `asv-results` branch on the GeoUtils repository (relying on ``asv run``).